alakhmed/sciolyprideremover/README.md

-<h> This repository has been moved to ka-studios/sciolyprideremover<h>
+<h1> This repository has been moved to ka-studios/sciolyprideremover<h1>

 Install the extension here: